iago-lima/dockerfile-listUSB/README.md

 To build the dockerfile use: `docker build -t <image_name>:<version> .`

+Remember, for the build to work correctly the listusb-debian-package.deb file and the dockerfile must be in the same folder.

 To run the containers use: `docker run <image_name>:<version>`, the output in the bash for this command is somethin like this:

 8087:8000 (bus 1, device 2) path: 1<br />